ramanaahv/Cleaning-Data/README.md

 The Script file Analysis.R explains the steps that are done on the input file to get the output file Tidy.txt file .

+First Download the zip file mentioned in CodeBook.md and after extracting the zip file run the R script Analysis.R to get the final output Tidy.txt.